chazdnato/aoc/README.md

-# aoc
+# aoc 2018

-Advent of Code
+Here are my golang solutions to (Advent of Code 2018)[https://adventofcode.com/2018]